uab-cgds-worthey/quac/docs/system_testing.md

 !!! info

-    Choose the value of variable `USE_SLURM` depending on if you would like to use slurm or not to run jobs.
+    Choose the value of variable `USE_SLURM` below depending on if you would like to use slurm or not to run jobs.

 ```sh